bitcoin-dev-project/rust-for-bitcoiners/rust-for-bitcoiners-2/plan.md

 ## Introduction

-In this course students will learn Rust programming language by implementing concepts used in bitcoin and interacting with bitcoin software and related crates(libraries) in rust.
+In this course, students will learn Rust programming language by implementing concepts used in bitcoin and interacting with bitcoin software and related crates(libraries) in rust.

 ### Why Rust for bitcoin?

 Rust is a static strongly typed Systems programming language giving programmers control of computer resources like CPU, memory, threads etc., directly in a safe way.
-It achieves the safety with the help of expressive type system using Generics and traits and borrow checking.
+It achieves safety with the help of an expressive type system using Generics and traits and borrow checking.

-It is a widely accepted belief in the bitcoin community that bitcoin and related softwares should be efficient and consume less computing resources so that it can be ran in a relatively cheap hardware.
+It is a widely accepted belief in the bitcoin community that bitcoin and related software should be efficient and consume less computing resources so that it can be run on relatively cheap hardware.

-C, C++ etc., gives the ability to write efficient, less resource intensive code but does not gaurd the programmers from introducing memory vulnerabilities.
-This is why Rust is now the go to solution for implementing bitcoin related softwares.
+C, C++ etc., gives the ability to write efficient, less resource-intensive code but does not guard the programmers from introducing memory vulnerabilities.
+This is why Rust is now the go-to choice for implementing bitcoin-related software.

 ### Prerequisites for the course

-This course expects the studets to have prior programming knowledge and understanding of basic concepts like variables, loops, functions, user defined types etc., Reading of Chapters 1 to 4 of [Rust book](https://doc.rust-lang.org/book/title-page.html), it's not required have thorough understanding, but get your setup up and ready for coding in rust.
+This course expects the students to have prior programming knowledge and understanding of basic concepts like variables, loops, functions, user defined types etc., Reading of Chapters 1 to 4 of [Rust book](https://doc.rust-lang.org/book/title-page.html), it's not required have thorough understanding, but get your setup up and ready for coding in rust.